hareesh-r/Geeks-Social/README.md

 After populating the model.h5 file that will be integrated with our React Native App using ["tfjs-react-native"](https://www.npmjs.com/package/@tensorflow/tfjs-react-native) library.
 Once the image is verified and if it's suitable for planting the message will be displayed to the user notifying that the soil is suitable for planting.

 The concept of choosing cycles is highlighted here.They can track the distance they travelled on cycle,This is calculated using Google's location API,They can start and end their journey by pressing the respective buttons and the time they take to travel will be verified with the time shown by Google's API.

+They can post pictures of them planting trees or cycling and motivate themselves and others to do keep doing that.The public posts section shows the posts of people acoording to the points,So who want to be on the top should be more active.They can save their posts in myposts section.